We believe all doctors and nurses need the right training to make sure people with a learning disability get the best possible healthcare.

 Are you involved in training?

-The Government's announcement to roll out mandatory learning disability and autism training for health and social care staff could transform how people with a learning disability are treated when they go into hospital.
+Mandatory learning disability and autism training for health and social care staff could transform how people with a learning disability and/or autism are treated when they go into hospital.

 Are you involved in delivering training already?
 Or have you been given training?